kroekle/accounts-demo-app/README.md

 ```bash
 127.0.0.1       accounts.norsebank.com
 ```
-Start the minikube tunnel (in my experience each time you destroy/create the entire terraform script the tunnel needs to be restarted)
+Start the minikube tunnel (in my experience each time you destroy/create the entire terraform script the tunnel needs to be restarted).
+The tunnel command will likely ask for your password in order to bind to port 80.

 ```bash
 minikube tunnel